lcsabi/train-ticket-watcher/README.md

   - Travel distance
   - Planned: live data such as track number, delays

-The server has to be running for the mail service to work.
+#### IMPORTANT: The server has to be running for the mail service to work.

 ### Current endpoints